lfinmauritius/n8n-nodes-centreon/README.md

 ## Features

-- Authenticate with the Centreon API (login/token)
+- Authenticate with the Centreon API
 - Create downtimes (maintenance windows) for hosts and services
 - Create or delete hosts or services
 - List existing hosts or services
-- Acknowldge hosts or services
+- Acknowledge hosts or services
 - List or apply configuration on pollers
 - Full support for API parameters (duration, type, comments, etc.)